AMI-system/ami_setup/README.md

 * Secure it with the screw.
 * Connect the antenna to the `MAIN` socket on the Notecard.
 * Ensure that all swicthes on the back of the Notecarrier are in the `off` position.
-* Stack the Notecarrier on the Raspberry Pi pin header.
+* Stack the Notecarrier on the Raspberry Pi or Rock Pi pin header.

 ## Software setup